Short Marks Composed of Four Letters With Different Last Two Consonants Held to be Confusingly Similar

 Overall, this decision sets a current precedent for oppo-sition cases where the contested mark is a short mark giv-ing a similar aural impression with the main element of the ground marks although its last letters are visually different from the ground trademarks and emphasizes that the distinctiveness and well-known status of ground marks should be taken into consideration while evaluating the similarity and likelihood of confusion.

-First published by Current Intelligence – Journal of Intellectual Property Law and Practice Volume 13 Issue 1, in 27.11.2017
+First published by Oxford University Press – Journal of Intellectual Property Law and Practice Volume 13 Issue 1, in 27.11.2017